Here’s a round-up of all the new SNL opening sketches

 One Twitter user wrote: “My family is in a major disagreement.
 Is this Owen Wilson as Biden?”
 While a second wrote: “Is that Owen Wilson playing Biden?”

-Fans later responded, on the whole, positively to the portrayal, saying it was “the best” they’d “ever seen”, while some preferred Jim Carrey’s impression of the character from last season.
+Fans later responded, on the whole, positively to the portrayal, saying it was “the best” they’d “ever seen”, although some commented that they preferred Jim Carrey’s impression of the character from last season.

 Another sketch saw Wilson reprieve his voiceover role in Cars, with a sketch that split viewers because of some controversial content.